ARC-Lab-UF/intel-training-modules/RTL/exercises/mmio_fib/README.md

 # Introduction

-This example illustruates a simple AFU that implements a Fibonacci calculator.
+This example illustrutes a simple AFU that implements a Fibonacci calculator.
 Software running on the host processor sends an input *n* to the AFU, which specifies the which Fibonacci number to calculate.
 The software then sends a *go* signal to the AFU, and then continuously reads a *done* signal until the AFU